Wilberforce School: Classical framework

-Distinctively Christian

-The teaching and conduct of Wilberforce is undergirded by its understanding of God as Creator and of His saving purposes in Jesus Christ.
-The school seeks to nurture students with a genuine love of learning who live as vibrant Christians, able to articulate and defend the Christian message with conviction, clarity, and creativity.
-Wilberforce teaches that all truth and beauty was created by, reflects, is sustained by, and exists for Jesus Christ.
-The school's curriculum is held together by an orthodox, biblical view of the world and seeks to apply biblical lessons to all aspects of life.
-Wilberforce teaches students that everything should be done as an act of worship to God.

-Students attend a weekly chapel on Friday mornings to which their family members are invited.
-The curriculum includes the reading, memorization, and study of scripture as well as classic hymns, poems, and writings of the Christian faith.

 Athletics

 Wilberforce has access to the athletic facilities of the Windsor Athletic Club, with which it shares a building, including a saltwater pool.
 It competes with other area private and charter schools including Stuart Country Day School, Princeton Charter School, The Pennington School, and The Lawrenceville School.
 The coaching staff includes Olympic hopeful Rebeka Stowe, and among the student athletes was Acasio Pinheiro, the USA Track and Field New Jersey 2015 Junior Olympic Athlete of the Year.